 Ingredients for Keto Snickerdoodle Cookies

-- Coconut flour & almond flour – I use both of these keto flours because when combined, you get a much nicer texture in baked goodies.
+- Coconut flour & almond flour – I use a combination of almond flour and coconut flour because together they create a better, more authentic cookie texture.
 I use superfine almond flour to make these cookies.
-My favorite brands are Kirkland Signature Almond Flour (affiliate link) or Anthony’s.
-You can order both of them from Amazon.
+My favorite brands are Kirkland Signature Almond Flour (affiliate link) or Anthony’s (both available on Amazon).

-- Baking powder – helps the cookies to rise.
+- Baking powder – Adds a bit of lift and helps the cookies bake up soft and thick.

 How to Make Soft Keto Snickerdoodles?

-These gluten-free snickerdoodle cookies will be on my Christmas table this year for everyone to enjoy because they are incredibly tasty and easy to make.
+These gluten-free snickerdoodle cookies will absolutely be on my Christmas table this year.
+They’re incredibly tasty, so easy to make, and always a hit with both keto and non-keto eaters.

-- Cream together the butter, sweetener, and cream cheese for 1-2 minutes to whip up air into the dough and make super smooth keto cookies.
-Mix in the egg and vanilla extract.
+1. Cream the butter, sweetener, and cream cheese.
+Beat them together for 1–2 minutes until light, smooth, and slightly fluffy.
+This helps whip air into the dough, giving you soft, tender keto cookies.
+Mix in the egg and vanilla extract until well combined.

-Cream of tartar is a key ingredient in a great snickerdoodle cookies recipe.
-It’s a byproduct of wine production that gives the cookies their tangy classic flavor.
-Cream of tartar also helps the cookies to become chewy and soft.
+Cream of tartar is a key ingredient in classic snickerdoodle cookies.
+It’s a natural byproduct of wine production and gives snickerdoodles their signature tangy flavor.
+In keto snickerdoodle cookies, cream of tartar also helps create that soft, chewy texture by preventing the cookies from becoming dense or dry.

 What can I use instead of cream of tartar?

-Keep these snickerdoodle keto cookies recipe in an airtight container at room temperature for about 5 days.
-Mine really last that long on the counter.
+Store these keto snickerdoodle cookies in an airtight container at room temperature for up to 5 days.
+They stay soft and flavorful, and honestly… they rarely last that long in my house.

 Other Keto Cookies: